-Figure 97 Page Program (PP) command sequence (3-byte address, 02 h)
+Figure 98 Page Program (PP) command sequence (3-byte address, 02h)

-Page Program (4PP) command sequence (4-byte address, 12 h)
+Figure 99 Page Program (4PP) command sequence (4-byte address, 12h)

-11.5.3 Quad Page Program (QPP 32 h or 38 h, or 4QPP 34 h)
+11.5.3 Quad Page Program (QPP 32h or 38h, or 4QPP 34h)

-The Quad-input Page Program (QPP) command allows bytes to be programmed in the memory (changing bits from 1 to 0).
-The Quad-input Page Program (QPP) command allows up to a page size (either 256 or 512 bytes) of data to be loaded into the Page Buffer using four signals: IO0-IO3.
-QPP can improve performance for PROM Programmer and applications that have slower clock speeds (< 12 MHz) by loading 4 bits of data per clock cycle.
+The Quad-input Page Program (QPP) command allows bytes to be programmed in the memory (changing bits from '1' to '0').
+The Quad-input Page Program (QPP) command allows up to a page size (either 256- or 512-bytes) of data to be loaded into the Page Buffer using four signals: IO0-IO3.
+QPP can improve performance for PROM Programmer and applications that have slower clock speeds (< 12 MHz) by loading 4-bits of data per clock cycle.
 Systems with faster clock speeds do not realize as much benefit for the QPP command since the inherent page program time becomes greater than the time it takes to clock-in the data.
 The maximum frequency for the QPP command is 80 MHz.